Climate Insurance Migration: How High Premiums Are Driving Americans to Relocate

 Find your best options in less than 2 minutes

-Home insurance is no longer just a monthly expense — for millions of Americans, it has become the deciding factor in where they live.
-Premiums across high-risk states have surged so dramatically that a growing number of homeowners are packing up and moving, not for a job or family, but to escape an insurance bill they can no longer afford.
-This article breaks down the emerging phenomenon of "geographic sorting," what the latest 2026 research tells us about how premiums drive relocation decisions, and which regions are seeing the greatest out-migration pressure.
+Home insurance is no longer just a monthly expense.
+For millions of Americans, it has become the deciding factor in where they live.
+Premiums across high-risk states have climbed so dramatically that a growing number of homeowners are packing up and moving, not for a job or family, but to escape an insurance bill they can no longer afford.

-You'll learn who can realistically afford to move, how much families stand to save in the long run, and what the broader consequences are for the communities left behind.
-If you're a homeowner in a high-premium state, this guide will help you understand your options and make a more informed decision about your financial future.
+This article breaks down the emerging phenomenon of "geographic sorting," what the latest 2026 Federal Reserve Bank of Dallas research reveals about how premiums drive relocation decisions, and which regions are seeing the greatest out-migration pressure.
+You will learn who can realistically afford to move, how much families stand to save in the long run, and what the broader consequences are for the communities left behind.
+If you own a home in a high-premium state, this guide will help you understand your options and make a more informed decision about your financial future.

 Key Pinch Points